 The Real Property Management Franchise Support Center recently sponsored The Iceberg Report — national research to better understand the needs and wants of property investors.
-We found that 10.8 million investors represent 98 percent of single family rental property owners and 80 percent of all rental properties.
+We found that 10.8 million investors represent 98 percent of single-family rental property owners and 80 percent of all rental properties.
 Unlike other investment categories, the single-family residential investment market is dominated by small entrepreneurs who own five or fewer properties.
 Perhaps this is why our unique combination of a national organization and locally owned and operated offices has been such a winning combination.

-You can download the Iceberg Report and read in full, but following are some of the highlights of the research.
+You can download the Iceberg Report and read in full, but the following are some of the highlights of the research.